Fullscreen

 While entering a filter, JQuery will rebuild the list.
 Do not press enter or you'll start all over.

-In this new interface there are three tabs.
-The first one to allow assigning permissions.
+The interface has three tabs.
+The first tab is for assigning permissions.

-the second tab is to select which groups should be included in the table for assigning permissions, since when the list of groups is too big, assigning permissions could be too slow.
+The second tab is to select which groups should be included in the table for assigning permissions, because, when the list of groups is large, assigning permissions could be slow.

 In addition, this new interface to manage permissions includes several features: